Tigers Jaw: spin, Eyes Shut, and I Won't Care How You Remember Me (2017–2024)

 In 2020, the band released a new song entitled "Warn Me."
 It marked the band's first release as part of the Hopeless Records roster.
 Although "Warn Me" would not appear on the band's then-untitled sixth studio album, the band confirmed they had been in the studio with Will Yip working on it.

 In October 2020, the band released a new track, "Cat's Cradle", serving as the official lead single to their sixth album, I Won't Care How You Remember Me.
 Three other singles followed from 2020 to 2021: "Lemon Mouth", "Hesitation", and "New Detroit".
 The album was released on March 5, 2021, along with a record release show on YouTube.

+Lost on You (2025–present)

+On December 3, 2025, the band issued the single "Head Is Like a Sinking Stone", ahead of their seventh studio album, Lost on You, which was released on March 27, 2026.

 Musical style

 Tigers Jaw's style has been described as having evolved from emo and pop punk into indie rock.
 AllMusic has termed their lyrics as "personal and incisive" and "emotionally powerful".
 The band's third studio album, Two Worlds, has been described as "loud" and "neurotic", showcasing "vivacious guitar work".

+Tigers Jaw have cited influences including Title Fight, Three Man Cannon, Jimmy Eat World, Saves the Day, My Chemical Romance, Fall Out Boy, Brand New, Black Sabbath, and Fleetwood Mac.